DaniaOn/challenge18/README.md

 As a web developer, I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

 ## Installation
-Pending MOCK Image and Instalaktions
+Pending MOCK Image, Route code, controllers and Instalations

 ## Dependenses
  - MongoDB